 The objective of the validation is to determine that:

-- The pressure should not exceed 35 bar at the acceptable level.
+- The pressure should not exceed 35 bar.

 - The transmitter is transmitting the right information (level) for remote monitoring.

-The tank displays the exact level of liquid oxygen with acceptable range of pressure as per calibration and verification results and the Tank Specifications.
+The tank displays the exact level of liquid oxygen with an acceptable range of pressure as per calibration and verification results with the Tank Specifications.

-Therefore, the whole system (tank) is suitable for storing and monitoring a liquid oxygen (LOX).
+Therefore, the whole system (tank) is suitable for storing and monitoring liquid oxygen (LOX).

 Take note, that prior to validation, we performed calibration and verification in order to support our objective above.

-This is just an example, of course more test and verification is performed during the actual validation process which includes a leak test, the safety valve, the transmitter and others.
+This is just an example, in actual, more test and verification is performed during the actual validation process which includes a leak test, the safety valve, the transmitter, and others.